Problem

 5th: Login and Reset Python Classes

-Now, let's have fun: - If you are already logged, you are redirecting to the login_double.html template file - Else, to the login.html.
+- If you are already logged, you are redirecting to the login_double.html template file

-class login:
+class Login:

 def GET(self):